 This category fosters cohort based learning and social networking among peers or people with a common goal.

 EducateMe is a social learning lms that combines CRM, data analytics, video conferencing, and networking features in one easy-to-use dashboard.
-The pricing starts at $2.5 per month for each learner.
+The pricing starts at $2.5 per month for each learner with minimum commitment of $100.

 Why Use EducateMe?